 Patients often come to me using examples of individuals who’ve successfully undergone acne scar treatments, but the truth is, there’s no one size fit all solution as everyone is different.
 The best type of acne scar treatment depends on factors like the patient’s skin type, type of acne, skin cells and need for collagen production.

-Before I explain my approach on prescribing acne scar treatments, we first have to understand that not all acne scars were created equal.
+Before I explain my approach on prescribing acne scar treatments, we first have to understand that not all acne scars are created equal.

 When acne breakouts form, excessive inflammation damages tissue and skin.
 In order to repair this damage, our body produces collagen — a substance that supports the skin.
 However, excess or too little collagen production results in abnormal healing and thereby permanent elevation or depression on the skin.
 Generally, if the body produces too little collagen, depressed acne scars form; if the body produces too much collagen, raised acne scars form.